-The invention, in another form thereof, is directed to a system for use with an object having a first side and a second side disposed generally opposite one another.
-The system includes, in combination, a laser shock peening apparatus and a controller to selectively control the laser shock peening apparatus.
-The controller is configured to direct the laser shock peening apparatus to simultaneously laser shock peen the object at the first and second sides thereof using laser beams having different pulse lengths to respectively form first and second laser shock peened surfaces on the first and second sides of the object, respectively.
+The invention, in another form thereof, is directed to a method for use with an object having a first side and a second side disposed generally opposite one another.
+The method involves simultaneously laser shock peening the object at the first and second sides thereof using laser beams having different pulse lengths to respectively form first and second laser shock peened surfaces on the first and second sides of the object, respectively.